HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/day1/1-responsive_design.md

 ### How?

 Responsive design is done entirely with well thought out HTML and CSS Media Queries.
 So far we have been crafting our sites with really clean HTML and percentage based elements.
-We are going to see how we can take that a step further an rearrange and restyle our elements based on what screen size we are on.
+We are going to see how we can take that a step further and rearrange and restyle our elements based on what screen size we are on.

 ## Viewport

-Before we jump into media queries, its important to note a new tag that goes in the `<head>` of your HTML document - the **viewport** meta tag.
+Before we jump into media queries, it's important to note a new tag that goes in the `<head>` of your HTML document - the **viewport** meta tag.

 Quick reminder: Meta tags in our `<head>` provide data or information on current page - anything from keywords to facebook image paths.
 The viewport tells browsers (primarily mobile browsers like the one on my iPad) how to size itself.